 In this article, we explain some tried-and-tested methods for setting up a talent pool in Personio.
 We provide you with step-by-step instructions as well as some additional configuration ideas that can be helpful.

-In order to set up your Talent Pool, you will have to design a specific recruiting funnel for it.
-You will have to create your Talent Pool as a unique category and then configure your phases and autoresponders.
+To set up your talent pool, you will have to design a specific recruiting pipeline for it.
+You will have to create your talent pool as a unique category and then configure your stages and autoresponders.

-- Go to Settings > Recruiting > Create Phases
+- Go to Settings > Recruiting > Create Stages.

-- Add the phases that you would like to use for your talent pool pipeline
+- Add the stages that you would like to use for your talent pool pipeline.

-- Assign the newly created phases for the Talent pool category under Settings > Recruiting > Categories.
+- Assign the newly created stages for the talent pool category under Settings > Recruiting > Categories.

-You can also use the phases of your regular categories for your talent pool.
-If you move a candidate from a regular category to your talent pool, they will automatically be put in the phase that is equivalent to the original phase.
+You can also use the stages of your regular categories for your talent pool.
+If you move a candidate from a regular category to your talent pool, they will automatically be put in the stage that is equivalent to the original stage.
 If you want to get in touch with the candidate after they have been in your talent pool for some time, you will know right away whether you have already been in contact with them as part of an interview, or whether you have so far only screened their documents.

-For information on using phases to sort your applications according to when they have been received, see the section Using Phases further down in this article.
+For information on using stages to sort your applications according to when they have been received, see the section using stages further down in this article.

 For each category, you can set up automatic receipt confirmations (autoresponders).
 The following two options are available: